Echidnophaga gallinacea: Anatomy and morphology

 Fleas (Siphonaptera) such as Echidnophaga gallinacea, range from 2–6 millimetres in length and have bodies which are flattened laterally or appear compressed horizontally when viewed from above.
 The flea's body is designed to easily travel through hairs or feathers, allowing free movement throughout the host's body.
 Echidnophaga gallinacea appear dark brown macroscopically and have an angular shaped head.

 Echidnophaga gallinacea are wingless insects with powerful hind legs, which facilitate jumping.
 The hind legs contain not only muscle, but an elastic protein known as resilin.
 Resilin allows Echidnophaga gallinacea to store energy within the protein pads prior to jumping.
 Once Echidnophaga gallinacea releases energy stored within the resilin pads, it is propelled up to 23 times its body length.
+E. gallinacea lacks both pronotal and genal ctenidia and has a squarish head.

 Echidnophaga gallinacea bodies are divided into three sections: a head, thorax, and abdomen.
 The head of Echidnophaga gallinacea contains antennae, eyes, and a mouth.
 Echidnophaga gallinacea females have an elongated, serrated mouth.
 This feature allows them to anchor onto a host and feed for extended periods of time.
 Echidnophaga gallinacea differs from the common dog and cat flea by lacking combs on the back of its head, as well as having two hairs behind the antennae.
 The thorax of Echidnophaga gallinacea is arranged into three thoracic segments.
 Each segment contains a pair of legs, each leg contains backward facing spines.
-These spines allow Echidnophaga gallinacea to remain lodged within the hosts feathers or hair even when scratched or pulled on without proper force.
+These spines allow Echidnophaga gallinacea to remain lodged within the host's feathers or hair even when scratched or pulled on without proper force.

 Reproduction

 In order for a flea to produce offspring, successful mating must occur.
 Prior to mating, female Echidnophaga gallinacea embed themselves into the host with their elongated, serrated mouths and begin feeding, this blood meal allows the reproductive cycle to begin.
-Echidnophaga gallinacea prefer to embed themselves onto the bare skin of its host.
+Echidnophaga gallinacea prefer to embed themselves onto the bare skin of its host, typically around the head.
 For poultry, the areas most common to infection are near the eyes, comb and wattle.
 During colder periods, Echidnophaga gallinacea migrate towards areas under the wings, breast and near the cloaca.

 Embedding into the host causes the female Echidnophaga gallinacea to become immobile, male fleas who remain mobile throughout life find an immobile female and begin mating.
 Male Echidnophaga gallinacea can freely mate with multiple females.

 Female Echidnophaga gallinacea remain immobile for the remainder of their life and continue to produce eggs which can last for up to 19 days.